conmaol/gadelica/grammar/nouns/grammatical-functions/nominative/subjects.md

-# Nominative nouns as subject of a verb
+# Nominative nouns as subjects of a verb

 The most common grammatical function of nominative nouns is to serve as the subject of a verb.